 Bioactive metabolites such as enzymes, phenolics, and volatile compounds capable of inhibiting plant pathogens.

 Historically, the suppressive potential of organic amendments against soilborne pathogens has been documented since the mid-20th century, but systematic studies on SMS as a disease management tool have gained momentum only in the past two decades.
-Multiple studies have reported that incorporating SMS into soil can reduce the incidence and severity of diseases caused by Fusarium oxysporum, Rhizoctonia solani, Pythium spp., and Sclerotinia sclerotiorum, among others.
+Multiple studies have reported that incorporating SMS into soil can reduce the incidence and severity of diseases caused by Fusarium oxysporum cite the studies, Rhizoctonia solani cite the studies, Pythium spp.
+Cite the studies, and Sclerotinia sclerotiorum cite the studies, among others.
 The suppressive effects are often attributed to both biotic factors (competition, antibiosis, predation) and abiotic changes in soil (altered pH, increased organic matter, improved aeration).

 Furthermore, SMS aligns with circular economy principles, closing nutrient loops by returning organic matter to the soil, reducing dependence on synthetic chemical inputs, and lowering the carbon footprint of agricultural production.
 Its integration into Integrated Disease Management (IDM) programs offers a pathway toward reducing chemical pesticide use, mitigating environmental risks, and promoting agroecological resilience.
 The objective of this review is to provide a comprehensive synthesis of SMS research in the context of plant disease suppression, exploring: